- You know the steps you need to take to live a healthier life, but have you taken similar steps to protect the health of your portfolio?

 A pre-mortem is a strategy where you imagine that a devastating bear market has just hit and you work backward to determine what you could have done to minimize the damage.

 If you’re in retirement or close to it, take a few minutes to visualize this scenario and let it sink in.
-Recognize that what’s at risk is real money that was probably attained at great sacrifice.
+Recognize that what’s at risk is real money that was probably attained over a period of many years and at great sacrifice.

 Think about just how you’d feel.
 Then take these six critical steps:

-- Adjust your asset allocation so that you have a good balance between equities and less risky fixed income investments.
+- Adjust your asset allocation so that you have a good balance between equities and fixed income investments.

 - Tweak your portfolio so you have fewer low-quality stocks and more high-quality ones.
-(Note: High-quality stocks have earnings and pay dividends.)
+(High-quality stocks have earnings and pay dividends.)

 - Weight value stocks over growth stocks.
 (Value stocks are less volatile because they trade at lower multiples to sales, earnings and book value.)